WinMerge/winmerge/README.md

 BuildAll.vs2022.cmd [x86|x64|ARM|ARM64] or BuildAll.vs2019.cmd [x86|x64|ARM|ARM64] or BuildAll.vs2017.cmd [x86|x64|ARM|ARM64]
 ~~~

+Keep in mind that the last two commands need to be run from the Developer Command Prompt

 ## Folder Structure

 Source code for the WinMerge program, its plugins, filters, setup program,